mvysny/mvysny.github.io/_posts/2023-1-12-vaadin-blocking-dialogs.md

 }
 ```

 Is it actually possible to do such a thing in Vaadin?
-The answer is no, but actually yes, depending on which JVM you're running.
-Read on for more details.

 ## The Problem